yevster/weblogic-on-azure/simple/README.md

-# Basic Java EE CRUD Application
+# Deploying a Java EE Application on Azure Using a Single WebLogic Virtual Machine Instance
-This is the basic Java EE 7 application used throughout the WebLogic on Azure demos.
-It is a simple CRUD application.
-It uses Maven and Java EE 7 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).

-We use Eclipse but you can use any Maven capable IDE such as NetBeans.
-We use Postgres but you can use any relational database such as MySQL or SQL Server.
+This demo shows how you can deploy a Java EE application to Azure using a simple instance of WebLogic using a marketplace solution.
+The following is how you run the demo.

 ## Setup